tkier/ObservableEvent/README.md

 ## About

-ObservableEvent is a simple observable pattern implemented in Swift.
+ObservableEvent is a simple observer pattern implemented in Swift.

 ## Documentation